 • Spanish: Nosotros conocemos gente nueva

-• Portuguese: Nós conhecemos pessoas novas
+• Brazilian Portuguese: Nós conhecemos pessoas novas

 • Italian: Noi conosciamo persone nuove